 Frequently Asked Questions

-Below you’ll find our Frequently Asked Questions about the TicketsData API: pricing, scaling, supported sources, and enterprise options.
+Below you’ll find our Frequently Asked Questions about the TicketsData API — including pricing, supported sources, scaling limits, and enterprise options.

 Why not just build scrapers myself?

-While building your own web scrapers might sound simple at first, in practice it is extremely time-consuming and unreliable.
-Websites like Ticketmaster and StubHub deploy advanced bot protection that includes CAPTCHAs, IP rate limits, and frequent layout changes.
-A scraper that works today may fail tomorrow, leaving you with broken scripts and missed opportunities.
-TicketsData API removes that headache by delivering structured JSON instantly without the need to maintain your own infrastructure.
-Instead of fighting anti-bot measures, you get a reliable pipeline of event data that is already cleaned, normalized, and production-ready.
-This allows your developers to focus on building features and analytics instead of troubleshooting scrapers around the clock.
+Building your own web scrapers might sound simple at first, but in practice it’s extremely time-consuming and unreliable.
+Platforms like Ticketmaster, StubHub, and others deploy advanced bot protection that includes CAPTCHAs, IP rate limits, and frequent layout changes.
+A scraper that works today may fail tomorrow — leaving you with broken scripts and missed data.
+TicketsData API removes that headache entirely.
+It delivers clean, structured JSON instantly, without maintaining proxies, browsers, or infrastructure.
+Instead of fighting anti-bot systems, you get a reliable pipeline of normalized data ready for production use.
+This lets your team focus on building products and insights, not debugging scrapers at 3 A.M.

 Who is this service for?

-TicketsData is designed for anyone who depends on live event information to power their business or research.
-Our most common users include ticket brokers and resellers who need accurate seat availability and pricing to stay competitive, marketplaces that want to display up-to-the-second event details, and analysts who track trends in the live entertainment industry.
-Startups often rely on TicketsData to quickly launch innovative apps without spending months building unreliable scrapers.
-Enterprises use the API to feed real-time ticket data into dashboards, pricing engines, and marketing tools.
-Whether you are a solo developer experimenting with small projects or a global company scaling to millions of requests per day, the service is built to adapt to your needs.
+TicketsData is built for anyone who depends on live event information to power their business or research.
+Our clients include ticket brokers, resellers, marketplaces, analysts, and startups launching new event apps.
+Enterprises use our API to feed real-time event data into dashboards, pricing engines, and analytics pipelines.
+Whether you’re a solo developer testing a few events or a global company handling millions of requests per day, TicketsData scales seamlessly with your needs.

 Which sources are supported?

-The TicketsData API currently supports Ticketmaster, StubHub, Eventbrite, VividSeats, and SeatGeek, with additional sources being added regularly based on customer demand.
-By combining multiple providers into a single normalized API, we save you the trouble of learning different endpoints, handling unique authentication systems, and normalizing responses.
-Instead of wasting time writing glue code, you can make one request and receive consistent JSON output that works across platforms.
-This is especially valuable for businesses that monitor both primary and secondary markets at the same time.
-By supporting a wide variety of sources, TicketsData ensures you never miss opportunities across the ticketing ecosystem.
+TicketsData currently supports Ticketmaster, StubHub, Eventbrite, VividSeats, SeatGeek, and GameTime — with additional sources added regularly based on customer demand.
+By combining all of them into one normalized API, you avoid learning separate endpoints, authentication systems, and response formats.
+Instead, you make a single request and receive consistent, unified JSON output across all platforms.
+This is particularly valuable for teams tracking both primary and secondary markets in real time.

 Are data sources sold separately?